Vbrewski/fhf-v5/_posts/2017-01-01-welcome-to-millennial.md

 ##The Mission
 Although we wish we could solve everyone's problems, we recognize that is an impossible task.
 Instead, we aim to alleviate the stresses related to feeding our families.
-After all, no matter the size of your army, before you can go to battle, you first need breakfast
+After all, no matter the size of your army, before you can go to battle, you first need breakfast.

 **Please support our mission in whatever way you can to keep our children happy and healthy!**